3dem/relion-documents/source/STA_tutorial/Refine3D.rst

 In our system, using 4 GPU cards, it took around half a day to finish.

-At this point, after running a :jobtype:`Post-processing` job using the tight mask ``masks/mask_fsc.com``, you should obtain a resolution around 3.6Å.
-At this moment, this is the best alignment we could reach before applying any specific tomo refinement, as shown in the following steps.
+Thereafter, running a :jobtype:`Post-processing` job with the tight mask ``masks/mask_fsc.com`` you should obtain a resolution around 3.6Å.
+At this moment, this is the best alignment we could reach without applying any specific tomo refinement, as shown in :ref:`sec_sta_ctfrefine` and :ref:`sec_sta_framealign` sections.